-The engineer will install a new master socket.
+In some cases where cabling in to, or inside, your premises and master socket already exists, the engineer may use these, or the engineer may install a new master socket.
 This is normally where the cables enter the property or somewhere convenient nearby.
 He may have to drill holes, fix cable anchors to walls, run internal cabling, and other similar work - so ensure you have permission of landlord if renting.
 You can ask the engineer to put the socket elsewhere as long as that is less than an hour's work in your property.
 Please ensure you agree where the socket is to go when the engineer arrives.
 The engineer only installs one master socket and does not install extension cabling or additional sockets.
 If you need a more complex installation, contact our sales team in advance, but you may find it cheaper to engage an electrician or run extension cabling yourself.

 Simply order your broadband service.
 As part of the ordering process we will ask if you want a copper pair with your broadband and take details of where you need it.

 The copper pair itself is installed by Openreach just like a BT phone line, on our behalf.
 No telephone service is provided on this copper pair, it is purely for broadband use, this includes calls to emergency services.
 Learn more.

 Whilst there is no telephone service as such, the pair does have some audio when connected to a telephone - this is purely to stop any engineers thinking the pair is unused and taking it for another installation or fault repair.
 It also allows a quiet line test so one can hear crackles or interference that may be the cause of a fault.
 As such we still expect customers to have a telephone handset available for fault repair and diagnostics.